Home > Copyright and Fair Use Overview > The Public Domain > Welcome to the Public Domain

 Short Phrases

 Phrases such as, “Show me the money” or, “Beam me up” are not protected under copyright law.
 Short phrases, names, titles, or small groups of words are considered common idioms of the English language and are free for anyone to use.
-However, a short phrase used as an advertising slogan is protectible under trademark law.
+However, a short phrase used as an advertising slogan is protectable under trademark law.
 In that case, you could not use a similar phrase for the purpose of selling products or services.
-Subsequent chapters explain how this rule applies to specific types of works.
-For more information on trademarks, see Chapter 10.

 Facts and Theories